gajanan-choudhary/CV-Resume-text/README.md

       from hurricanes.

 * Graduate Research Assistant, The University of Texas at Austin, Austin, TX, September 2014 - October 2019.
-    - Responsibility: Software and library development for research on coupled fluid dynamics models.
+    - Responsibilities: Software and library development for research on coupled fluid dynamics models.
     - Created, designed, implemented, tested, and validated the Python software, Water Coupler, for coupling hydrodynamic